czephyr/czephyr/README.md

 My interests are smooth operations, scaling, System Design and Machine Learning.

 * Studying for my master's degree in Data Science.
-* Working as R&D DevOps Engineer in the Telecom sector for a non-profit using mostly opensource self-hosted tools.
+* Working with mostly opensource self-hosted tools as R&D DevOps Engineer in the Telecom sector for a non-profit.

 #### What 2024 will hopefully bring me 🌱